AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

 >
 >Once you download the latest Windows Player (*.exe*), from [AEM 6.4 Player Downloads](https://download.macromedia.com/screens/) page, follow the steps on the player to complete the ad-hoc installation:
 >
 >1.
-Long-press on the top left corner to open the admin panel.
+Long-press on the top-left corner to open the admin panel.
 >1.
 Navigate to **Configuration** from the left action menu and enter the location address of the AEM instance in **Server** and click **Save**.
 >1.
-Click on the **Registration** link from the left action menu and the steps below to complete the device registration process.
+Select the **Registration** link from the left action menu and the steps below to complete the device registration process.
 >

 ![screen_shot_2018-11-26at12118pm](assets/screen_shot_2018-11-26at12118pm.png)